"I fell totally into that thing Vic Godard said 'We oppose All Rock N Roll', Avoid all these cliches"

 Back In The Void from Sansend

-Godard released the "Singles Anthology" on Motion Records compiling all A-sides and B-sides from Godard's career upto 2005.
+2006 saw Godard release the "Singles Anthology" on Motion Records compiling all A-sides and B-sides from Godard's career upto 2005.

 In 2007, as Subway Sect, Godard recorded the songs that were intended for the lost debut LP back in 1978, and released them as "1978 Now".
 The line-up includes original drummer Mark Laff.
 Original bass player Paul Myers also features on some of the tracks.
 He also toured a few dates in support of this album.